unionlabs/union/.changeset/brave-points-wash.md

 Release `@unionlabs/sdk@2` 🎉!

-Module exports have been overhauled for improved clarity and future stability.
+Module exports have been overhauled for improved clarity and stability.

-API documentation is available at https://docs.union.build/reference/unionlabs/sdk.
+New documentation is available at https://docs.union.build/integrations/typescript.